 Irritations to the skin = breakouts and maybe even sensitivity

 Breakouts and sensitivity = you stressing over why your skin is “so bad”

 As you can see, it’s a vicious cycle.
 But it doesn’t have to be!
 By getting your skin’s hydration and oil production back in balance, you can break the cycle and take back control of your skin!
 Let’s take a look at dealing with each of these factors.

 The oil factor

 The standard industry response to oily skin is to strip the oil away.
 But when we strip away the oil, we damage the acid mantle, leaving the skin unprotected and at risk.

 Our Clear Skin Daily Face and Body Wash contains Willowbark and Vitamin B3, which work to reduce excess oil, while Salicylic Acid controls the flow of the oil, reduces inflammation and removes dead skin cells.
-It also contains natural antibacterials Tea Tree, Eucalyptus and Thyme to keep bacteria which can cause acne in check.
+It also contains natural antibacterials Tea Tree, Eucalyptus and Thyme to keep the bacteria which can cause breakouts in check.
 All without stripping the skin and ensuring its delicate pH is kept in balance; phew!